librastream/librastream/readme/###librastream_meteor_react.md

 ### Report
-1. Screen 1: font-color in input of SearchBar
+1. Screen 1: declare font-color in input of SearchBar
-2. Screen 1: font-weight & letter-spacing in header of TransactionsList
+2. Screen 1  clearly define font-weight & letter-spacing in header of TransactionsList
+3. Screen 2: look different - `Approved` in QRCode & `Approved` in TransactionsList